Curly girl method to better, fuller, healthier curls

 Step two of the Curly Girl Method, hydration, teaches us that simply using a conditioner isn’t enough—it’s all about how we use it.
 This is where the curl-enhancing technique named S2C or squish to condish comes in.
 Wet hair thoroughly, slather on an appropriate amount of conditioner to get the locks slippery, and plop and squish your curls into the pools of water that trickle down from your hair as you rinse.
 As Jascmeen Bush of NaturallyCurly emphasizes, “Tighter curl patterns may need to add more conditioner; just be sure to add more water and keep on squishing.”

-Adapting to all these changes can take its toll on the hair.
+In the end, adapting to all these changes can take its toll on the hair.
 Ria recounts her experience with CGM: the months of trial and error, the mismatched curl patterns, the limp and scraggly form her hair took on as she navigated her way through the regimen.
 Perhaps the fourth step to the Curly Girl Method is fighting off curl envy.
 Hair history, curl type, products used—there are countless factors that could affect how long a CGM journey could take.
-Whether it’s a few months or a few weeks, one thing is for certain: it gets better, and the effort pays off.
+Whether it’s a few months or a few weeks.
+One thing is for certain: it gets better, and the effort pays off.

 View this post on Instagram